lee-zhg/watson-voicebot/README.md

 $ cd watson-voicebot
 ```

 We’ll be using the file [`data/skill-watson-burger-voice.json`](../../data/skill-watson-burger-voice.json) to upload the Assistant Intents, Entities, and Dialog Nodes.
-In addition, file [`data/skill-watson-burger-voice.json`](../../data/skill-watson-burger-voice.json)
+In addition, file [`data/skill-watson-photo.json`](../../data/skill-watson-photo.json) is also provided for your reference.

 ### Step 2 - Create Watson Assistant Service